+3.1 Initiatives of the IQAC in Sensitizing/Promoting Research Climate in the institution

+1. The newly set up Research Centre, 'Swami Vivekananda Research Centre for Multidisciplinary Research in Basic Sciences & Social Sciences' started functioning in this academic session for fullfledged Ph.D. programmes & Research.
+The College conducted its own Research Entrance Test (RET), interview and Ph.D. course work.
+This is a dominant step towards more vigorous research work in future which has been going on for the last two decades in the college.

-- 3.1 Initiatives of the IQAC in Sensitizing/Promoting Research Climate in the institution - 1.
-Endeavour to set up a Research Centre in the College for full-fledged Ph.D. programmes & Research was taken.
-As a result, the affiliating University has given permission to establish 'Swami Vivekananda Research Centre for Multidisciplinary Research in Basic Sciences & Social Sciences'. - 2.
-More Research Proposals were submitted to the funding authorities like DST, West Bengal, etc. for maintaining the constant flow in Research activities. - 3.
-To enrich the Research infrastructure, many instruments have been purchased.
-Recently some instruments like the -80^o C Storage system has been procured for research in the Department of Botany and Gas Chromatography in the Department of Chemistry. - 4.
-Two new laboratories have been added to the Department of Botany for research purpose. - 5.
-4 International & 3 National Seminars, 1 International Panel Discussion, 2 Institutional Seminars were organised to expose the students, Research Scholars and Faculty to the recent trends in Research.
+2. More Major and Minor Research Proposals were submitted to the funding authorities like DST, West Bengal etc. for maintaining the constant flow in Research activities.
+Many of the proposals were sanctioned during this year.

+3. To enrich the Research infrastructure, many more instruments have been purchased.
+Recently some instruments like the Fluorescence Microscope, CO_2 Incubator, HPLC has been procured for research in the Department of Botany.

+4. Two new laboratories have been added to the Department of Botany for research purpose.

+5. 4 International & 3 National Seminars, 1 International Panel Discussion, 2 Institutional Seminars were organised to expose the students, Research Scholars and Faculty to the recent trends in Research.